LoveYaGuts Travel Thrilling White Water Rafting in Rotorua

 What to Bring Togs and towel.
 They provide the rest!

 Rotorua Rafting was founded in 2011 by Okere Falls Local, Sam Sutton.
-Sam has kayaked in 24 different countries and won the Extreme Kayaking World Championship four times, so it’s fair to say he knows a bit about rough waters and kayaks.
-During the past 10 years Rotorua Rafting has quickly established itself as one of the best rafting companies in Rotorua.
+Sam has kayaked in 24 different countries and won the Extreme Kayaking World Championship four times, so it is fair to say he knows quite a lot about rough waters and kayaking rapids.
+During the past 10 years Rotorua Rafting has quickly established itself as one of the best Rotorua outdoor experiences.
 (The Google reviews speak for themselves.)
-Offering 3 different water-based experiences to suit almost everyone’s’ abilities; rafting on the Kaituna river, stand up paddle boarding on a choice of 3 lakes, or you can go all out by ending your exhilarating rafting experience with a dip at the nearby Manupirua Hot Pools.
+Offering 3 different water-based experiences to suit almost everyone’s abilities.
+From your choice of Kaituna river rafting, stand up paddle boarding on a choice of 3 lakes, or you can go all out by ending your exhilarating rafting experience with a dip at the nearby Manupirua Hot Pools.

 Rafting on Kaituna River takes around 2 hours from the time you sign in to the moment you squeeze yourself out of the wetsuit.
 And the great thing about these sort of white-water rafting trips is that no prior rafting training or experience is required!
 As long as you have two hands to paddle and don’t mind a bit of cold water you are qualified enough to enjoy the white waters of Kaituna!
 Photos are taken throughout the rafting experience by a staff member at different spots along the side of the river.
 So wear your best smile!